FOLLOW US

 Aerial View of Albert Lea, Minnesota during Winter Jacob Boomsma/ Getty Images

-Albert Lea may be a natural fit for you if you're health-conscious.
+Albert Lea is a natural fit for people pursuing health-conscious lifestyles.
 The city participates in the AARP/Blue Zone Vitality Project and encourages locals to pursue various wellness goals.
 The schools offer healthier food, which is good news if you have kids.
-There are numerous walking trails and biking lanes and loads of chances to volunteer and help the community while socializing.
-You can buy a three-bedroom house on a lake for just $210,000, and the overall cost of living is relatively low.
-Albert Lea's population is 18,492.
+There are numerous walking trails and biking lanes.
+You'll even find loads of chances to volunteer and help the community while socializing.
+You can buy a three-bedroom house on a lake for just $210,000, and the overall cost of living is relatively low in this 18,492-person town.

 Advertisement